dougireton/dougireton.github.com/source/_posts/2013-05-19-ruby-fundamentals-using-custom-setters-to-clean-up-instance-variables.markdown

 end
 ```

-We first define an `attr_reader` to have Ruby create the getter for us, while still letting us define a custom setter.
+We first define an `attr_reader` to have Ruby create the getter for us.
+We'll define the setter separately so we can add some of our own logic.

 Instead of setting the `job_status` instance variable in our class initializer, we call the custom setter, `job_status=`.
 By defining it as a method with a trailing `=`, we make it a setter.
 We prepend it with `self.` to specify that it's a method and not a local variable.

 This setter method will be called during initialization, *and* anytime we do this:

 ```ruby
   notifier = StashNotifer.new(args)
   notifier.job_status = 'failed'
 ```

+By calling the custom setter in the class initiaize method, we make sure that our custom setter is always called, both at initialization time and whenever we set the `job_status` "property" on our class instance, making our solution DRY.

 ## Summary
 I hope you've found this useful.
 It took quite a bit of Googling for me to find out this little tidbit.
 Here are a couple of links I found helpful during my research: